project-iris/iris-go/README.md

 The binding uses the idiomatic Go error handling mechanisms of returning `error` instances whenever a failure occurs.
 However, there are a few common cases that need to be individually checkable, hence a few special errors values and types have been introduced.

 Many operations - such as requests and tunnels - can time out.
 To allow checking for this particular failure, Iris returns [`iris.ErrTimeout`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#pkg-variables) in such scenarios.
-Similarly, connections, services and tunnels may fail in the network, in the case of which all pending operations will be terminate with [`iris.ErrClosed`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#pkg-variables).
+Similarly, connections, services and tunnels may fail, in the case of which all pending operations terminate with [`iris.ErrClosed`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#pkg-variables).

 Additionally, the requests/reply pattern supports sending back an error instead of a reply to the caller.
 To enable the originating node to check whether a request failed locally or remotely, all remote errors are wrapped in an [`iris.RemoteError`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#RemoteError) type.